 Melanesians Trace Their Unique DNA Back To The Stone Age

 There Are No Remains Of This Potential New Ancestor

-With Denisovan DNA found in Siberia and Melanesia, the migratory activities of these groups can be extrapolated to a certain extent.
-Given that no archeological evidence exists of this third genetic ancestor either, it proves difficult to make any absolute assertions about its origins.
+With Denisovan DNA found in Siberia and Melanesia, the migratory activities of these groups may be extrapolated to a certain extent.
+Given that no archeological evidence exists of this third genetic ancestor either, asserting absolutes about its origins will prove difficult.